arjankoning1/tasman/README.md

 ### Downloads:

 To download TASMAN, you can use one of the following options:
-#### 1. Download the entire tar file:
+#### 1. Download the entire tar file (frozen version):
 ```
 https://nds.iaea.org/talys/tasman.tar
 tar zxf tasman.tar
 ```

-#### 2. Using git:
+#### 2. Using git (latest beta version):
 ```
 git clone https://github.com/arjankoning1/tasman.git
 ```
 The TASMAN parameter distribution database and sample cases do not fall under the git repository.
-Hence, to get a  working system you need to download
+Hence, to get a complete system you need to download
 ```
 https://nds.iaea.org/talys/misc/parameters.tar
 https://nds.iaea.org/talys/samples/tasman_samples.tar